Guide summary

 Why it makes the list: Better for listeners who care about balance and detail as much as isolation.

-Who should buy it: Buy this if the best sound-first anc pick label matches your real use case and the current offer still fits the right value tier.
+Who should buy it: Buy this if the best sound-first anc pick label matches your real use case and the trade-offs match your routine.
 This page should not push the product just because it is famous; it should push it when the scenario fit is strong.

 Who should skip it: Skip it if ANC shoppers who only care about maximum silence may prefer Sony/Bose.